-You can check the provider directory on Your Benefits Resources at digital.alight.com/rus/ or refer to your insurance carrier's website.
+You can check the provider directory on Your Benefits Resources at https://digital.alight.com/rus/ or refer to your insurance carrier's website.

-If a doctor is out-of-network and you still want to see them, check the cost with the doctor before you get care.
+If a doctor is out-of-network and you still want to see him or her, check the cost with the doctor before you get care.